 - Riders are encouraged to use hand signals to alert others on the road of an intention to change lanes or make a turn.

 - If riding at night, a white light visible from at least 500 feet on front and a red reflecting light visible from at least 100 feet on the back is required.

 If there is ever any question of what roads are bicycle safe, obtain a copy of the Chicago bicycle map to educate yourself.

 Just as Chicago bicycle riders must follow specific laws designated by the City of Chicago, motorists have their own to follow, too.

 - When passing, motorists are required to leave at least three feet of space between their vehicle and the cyclist.

 - Chicago motorists must yield to cyclists when making a left turn and are prohibited from turning right in front of a cyclist.

 - Drivers of motorized vehicles are responsible for providing the same duty of care for bicyclists as they would for pedestrians.

 - Drivers are prohibited from opening their doors into oncoming traffic, often referred to as “dooring”.

-- Parking in bicycle lanes or shared lanes is prohibited as it causes unsafe conditions for the bicyclists by forcing them to merge into traffic.
+- Parking in bicycle lanes or shared lanes is prohibited as it causes unsafe conditions for cyclists by forcing them to merge into traffic.